Can the IRS Get My Bank Account and Financial Information? The Short Answer: Yes.

 If you’re in this situation, it’s likely that you’re entangled in a serious tax issue that requires a tax professional’s help.

 Your H&R Block tax expert can get to the bottom of the situation, and deal with the IRS for you in an audit or back tax issue.
 Learn about H&R Block’s Tax Audit & Notice Services.
+Or get help from a trusted IRS expert.

 Get help from an IRS expert